jhill1/SEPwC.github.io/_sources/How_a_computer_works.rst

 However, when starting to write your own script you will *hard-code* the filenames and hence you need to know the difference between relative and absolute paths.

-More command line functions
+More command line commands
 ----------------------------
 .. index::
-   single: command line functions
+   single: command line

 You were introduced to some basic command line functions earlier.
 We looked at those without really explaining them properly, so let's dig a little deeper into command lines.